NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Task.page.md

 <h4 class='additional-Guidance-Submenu'> statusReason </h4>
 Reasons why a Task has been marked as on-hold, cancelled etc. SHOULD use the {{pagelink:Genomic-Task-StatusReason}} CodeSystem.
 NOTE: The list of appropriate statusReasons is pending finalization.

+If a code from the linked CodeSystem is not applicable, the code of `other` SHOULD be used, with a free text reason captured within Task.statusReason.text.

 ```json
 "statusReason": {
         "coding":  [